 I can not stress enough just what amazing value for money Pennywell farm is.

-We had a jam packed day at Pennywell and there was so much we loved but our top
+We had a jam packed day at Pennywell Farm and there was so much we loved but our top five things were

 There is a room filled with tiny little piglets that you can sit and cuddle for as long as you want.
 They are wrapped in little blankets and placed in your arms like newborns where they snuggle in and sleep, or at least ours did, there were a few that were seen wriggling and squealing like pigs but ours were pure perfection and none of us, especially the tiddler, wanted to hand them back at all.
 So much so we did think we might need to strip search the little guy on the way out to make sure he hadn’t smuggled one up his jumper!